ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

     - ``git submodule init``
     - ``git submodule update --recursive``

-#.  run the Tools/scripts/install-prereqs-ubuntu.sh script:
+#.  run the Tools/scripts/install-prereqs-ubuntu.sh script

     - run the script ``./Tools/environment_install/install-prereqs-ubuntu.sh``.
 You will be asked for your Ubuntu root password which is the password provided in step 1 (above).
 Respond with "Y" when it asks if you wish to install a package.

+    - If you do not have permission or receive permission denied use ``chmod +x install-prereqs-ubuntu.sh``.

     .. image:: ../images/build-on-windows10-prereqs.png
        :target: ../_images/build-on-windows10-prereqs.png